 Do you ever wonder why you even bother building knowledge?
 What you, specifically, have to contribute to a larger knowledge-building enterprise?
 This self-paced e-course introduces you to 7 sets of writing prompts to help you get you in touch with the underlying purpose driving your work.
 Your Deep Why is a personal fuel and compass that can propel and guide you in your work, and tie all your disparate projects together.
 This e-course includes 7 days of open-ended reflections and writing prompts delivered to your inbox in text and video format.

 Suggested time allotment: 30 - 45 minutes per email over 7 days

-Stay in touch!
-By signing up for an e-course, you’ll get on my email list, meaning I’ll notify you when I put out other free resources and post on my blog, the Working Thesis.
+By signing up for an e-course, you’ll get on my email list, meaning I’ll notify you when I put out other free resources and post on my blog, the Independent Scholar, which I post on 1-2 times per month.
 I do not share your info with any third parties, and you can unsubscribe anytime.
-If you’re not into signing up for an e-course right now but do want the free resource and blog notifications, sign up here! :)
+If you’re not into signing up for an e-course right now but do want the notifications about new free resources and blog posts, sign up here! :)